 - Affordability.
 We are thankful that our students will not see an increase in tuition because of the legislature's move to freeze those costs and increase funding, but we remain concerned that about 21,000 community and technical college students are unable to get a state need grant due to insufficient funds.

 - Campus construction.
 We are thankful that the legislature recognized Green River's need for a new Student Life Center, for which it authorized financing, and a Trades building, but this project was underfunded by $3.9 million.

 For more information about our legislative priorities, visit the Washington State Board for Community & Technical Colleges Government Relations website.

-When a natural or human-created emergency occurs, chances are the Green River Community College's schedule may change.
+When a natural or human-created emergency occurs, chances are the Green River College's schedule may change.
 You need to know where to go for accurate school information.

 Prior to any emergency, devise inclement weather and emergency procedures for yourself and your co-workers.
 Have alternate routes to campus and a phone-tree notification system for those in your department.
 For more information on building an emergency kit and emergency preparedness, visit the King County Office of Emergency Management website.

-A number of factors that are part of the decision making process on whether classes are canceled.
+A number of factors are part of the decision making process on whether classes are canceled.
 The college collects information from the Washington State Patrol, local police, county road crews, neighboring school districts, cities of Auburn, Kent and Enumclaw, and our own staff members.

 To get up to the minute information about what's happening at Green River, use the following resources:

 - Sign up for Green River Safety Alerts to receive free text messages and emails